lsst-sqre/squash-api/scripts/README.rst

 Copy Chronograf and Kapacitor context databases
 ===============================================

-The Chronograf context database store Chronograf dashboard definitions, Chronograf users and Chronograf organizations data.
+The Chronograf context database stores Chronograf dashboard definitions, Chronograf users and Chronograf organizations data.
 The Kapacitor context database stores the Alert Rules and TICKscripts.

 Use the ``contextdb.sh`` script to copy the context database files from a running Chronograf or Kapacitor instance.